 In the 1900s swimming and surf clubs formed at Canterbury beaches.
 Later, other individual sports such as hang gliding and jogging became popular.
 Nearby ski fields at Mt Hutt and on the Craigieburn Range have made skiing a very popular Canterbury sport.

-Lancaster Park (later Jade Stadium) has hosted many major sporting events.
-One of the most exciting was when Kiwi runner Peter Snell set a world half-mile record on 3 February 1962.
-At the same time he broke the world record for 800 metres, and set an unofficial world record for the 660 yards.
+Lancaster Park (later Jade Stadium) hosted many major sporting events.
+One of the most exciting was when Kiwi runner Peter Snell set world records for the 800 metres and half-mile on 3 February 1962.
+In the same race Snell set an unofficial world record for the 660 yards.

 The most important single event in Christchurch’s sporting history was the 1974 Commonwealth Games.
 It was considered one of the most successful and friendly games ever held, and television coverage gave the city international publicity.

-On Saturday 4 September 2010 at 4.35 a.m.
-Canterbury was rocked by a magnitude 7.1 earthquake centred near Darfield.
+At 4.35 a.m. on Saturday 4 September 2010, Canterbury was rocked by a magnitude 7.1 earthquake centred near Darfield.
 There was no loss of life and few serious injuries, but many stone and masonry buildings were damaged.
 Some buildings in coastal settlements like Kaiapoi and Bexley were badly affected by liquefaction (water-saturated sand and silt).
 Aftershocks continued to rattle the region.

 After the Darfield earthquake Canterbury University students formed the Student Volunteer Army via social media.
 The ‘army’ organised thousands of students to help clean up quake debris in affected properties and streets.
 In two weeks they shovelled away 65,000 tonnes of liquefaction.
-Following the Christchurch earthquake they did it all again, clearing 360,000 tonnes of liquefaction.
+Following the Christchurch earthquake they cleared another 360,000 tonnes of liquefaction.

-The largest aftershock was the magnitude 6.3 Christchurch earthquake, which occurred on Tuesday 22 February at 12.51 p.m. and struck along the northern edge of the Port Hills.
+The largest aftershock was the magnitude 6.3 Christchurch earthquake, which occurred at 12.51 p.m. on Tuesday 22 February and struck along the northern edge of the Port Hills.
 The earthquake’s shallowness and the high energy level caused severe shaking.
-Many buildings collapsed or partially collapsed, causing multiple deaths and injuries.
+Many buildings collapsed completely or partially, causing multiple deaths and injuries.
 These included the Canterbury Television (CTV) Building (115 deaths) and the Pyne Gould Corporation Building (18 deaths).
 A further 36 people died elsewhere in the central city and 12 in suburban areas, some from rock falls.
-In addition, four more deaths have been attributed to the earthquake by the chief coroner, bringing the total to 185.
+Four more deaths have been attributed to the earthquake by the chief coroner, bringing the total to 185.

 In early March 2011 blogger Peter Hyde described Christchurch’s lower-income eastern suburbs as a ‘refugee city’ populated by 50,000 to 100,000 people.
 1 There was little access to power, no showers or ways to wash dishes and clothes, too few portaloos, and no face masks to protect against windblown silt.
 Such conditions led to claims that the official response was favouring higher-income areas at the expense of the east.
 This was denied by officials, but earthquake recovery minister Gerry Brownlee conceded the area had been neglected.

 The government set up the Canterbury Earthquake Recovery Authority (CERA) to lead the city’s rebuilding, alongside territorial authorities, Te Rūnanga o Ngāi Tahu and other groups.
 On 30 April 2011 the state of emergency was lifted and CERA took over from Civil Defence.
 It continued inspecting damaged buildings, ordering the demolition of hundreds.
-At February 2015 over a quarter of buildings in the central city had been either demolished or partly demolished (including those destroyed in the quakes).
+By February 2015 over one-quarter of buildings in the central city had been either demolished or partly demolished (including those destroyed in the quakes).